-Admins can add multiple Active directories/Identity Sources, and use them as a single user store, preventing the need to manage directories in separate places.
+Admins can add multiple Active directories (AD)/Identity Sources, and use them as a single user store, preventing the need to manage directories in separate places.

-Automatically provision and administrate multiple application accounts from one centralized system.
+Automatically provision and administrate multiple on-premise and cloud application accounts from one centralized system.

-With automatic provisioning within apps, you may improve security by granting different access levels based on an individual role.
+With automated provisioning within apps and directories, you may improve security by granting different access levels based on an individual role.

 Directory Integration provides organizations the option to have just a single domain on which shared account database solutions have to be deployed only once.
 This makes company-wide deployment faster.

-Real-time synchronization reflects a minor attribute change in a single source to all your identity sources at the same time.
+Real-time synchronization in Directory Service reflects a minor attribute change in a single source to all your identity sources at the same time.

-Directory services helps in easy management with a single click eliminating manual inconvenience of managing, defining roles, and setting up multiple passwords, thus improving productivity.
+Directory as a Service helps in easy management with a single click eliminating manual inconvenience of managing, defining roles, and setting up multiple passwords, thus improving productivity.

-A single directory that connects to all your IT resources - G Suite, Active Directory, AWS, HR systems, Databases and other resources of Identity.
-Directory integration will help you to easily create, import and provision users across multiple platforms at once.
-You can also extend your connection to devices, applications, servers, networks, and cloud-based infrastructure.
+A single directory will connect all your IT resources - G Suite, Active Directory, AWS, HR systems, Databases and other resources of Identity.
+This will help you to easily create, import and provision users across multiple platforms at once.
+With Directory Service, you can also extend your connection to devices, applications, servers, networks, and cloud-based infrastructure.

 For different sorts of users, such as workers, partners, customers, and end-users, organizations retain several identity sources.
-You can obtain all of this data in a single view with miniorange Directory Integration.
+You can obtain all of this data in a single view with miniorange Directory as a Services (Daas) .
 This means you'll be able to see all of the connections/identity sources you've integrated with miniOrange at a glance, and you'll be able to manage user and associated access with ease.

-With SCIM and JIT Provisioning , integration with various types of Identity Sources streamlines the creation, updation, onboarding, and offboarding process. miniOrange interacts directly with identity sources, improving the security by setting up access controls based on data received by the identity source, such as a person's department and profile.
+With SCIM and JIT Provisioning , integrate with various types of Identity Sources streamlines the creation, updation, onboarding, and offboarding process. miniOrange interacts directly with identity sources, improving the security by setting up access controls based on data received by the identity source, such as a person's department and profile.

-Directory Integration solutions consolidate user profiles from multiple identity Sources, modify user attributes across sources, and manage user lifecycle states at once.
+Directory Service consolidates user profiles from multiple identity Sources, modifies user attributes across sources, and manages user lifecycle states at once.
 Additionally, real-time synchronization reflects a minor attribute change in a single source to all your identity sources at the same time.
 User automatically gets created in a centralized directory during the time of the authentication.

 Manage group-based password policies and allow users to self-service password resets with miniOrange, reducing the burden on your IT helpdesk.

 Try to reduce your dependency on AD and LDAP.
-Migrate to the cloud directory and store "N number of users," with distinct user categories such as Partners, Suppliers, and End Users.
+Migrate to the cloud directory and store unlimited users, with distinct categories such as Partners, Suppliers, and End Users.
 On top of that, each user and user group can have their own set of custom attributes, credentials, and app allocations.

 Acquire real-time system logs with Cloud Directory setup to troubleshoot and address any security issues that may arise.You can also use pre-built reports to examine how end customers navigate and use apps and services.
 You may easily download or export your data to CSV or use an API to access it.

 Without having to manage your On-Premises endpoints, connect your users to their On-Premises applications and file servers and for RADIUS authentication You can control access to VPN and Wi-Fi networks directly from your browser, and using MFA can help protect your account